PreEmptive logo

 The Privacy Risks of Deployed Applications

 If you’ve followed best practices for coding during the software development process, you may think your application is adequately protected from malicious actors.
-But deployed applications are susceptible to risks that can expose your intellectual property and other sensitive data.
+However, deployed applications are susceptible to risks that can expose your intellectual property and other sensitive data.

 App hardening and obfuscation can protect your apps from attacks such as these by rendering your source code indecipherable to potential hackers.